-- In the book, Patrick takes a model home and has sex with her, but tells her to leave before he hurts her because he’s afraid he might lose control.
-In the film, we don’t see them together in his apartment, but it is hinted that he has killed her.
+- In the book, Patrick takes a model home and has sex with her, but tells her to leave before he hurts her because he’s afraid that he might lose control.
+In the film, we don’t see them together in his apartment, but it is hinted at that he has killed her.

 - In the book, Patrick takes Jean out for dinner at Dorsia, attempting to get in by using fake names, but he is caught out and they are asked to leave.
 In the film, they do not leave Patrick’s apartment on their date, where he has the above conversation with Jean, instead.
 He also thinks about killing her and receives a voicemail from Evelyn, but this doesn’t happen in the book since they are not in his apartment.

 - In the book, Patrick often comments that Jean is in love with him.
-He doesn’t, in the film.
+He doesn’t in the film.
 He also finds himself daydreaming about a normal life with her.

 - In the book, Patrick spends the summer with Evelyn away from the city.
-He gets so fed up with her than he thinks about ways to kill her, drowns her dog, eats a jellyfish, and eventually has to leave.
+He gets so fed up with her that he thinks about ways to kill her, drowns her dog, eats a jellyfish, and eventually has to leave.
 They do not spend this time together in the film.

-- In the book, both the sex scenes and the murder scenes are much more detailed and vulgar.
+- In the book, both of the sex scenes and the murder scenes are much more detailed and vulgar.
 Surprisingly, what we see in the film is very watered down.
 For example, in the book, we read about Patrick biting off various body parts, dismembering his victims, playing with their body parts, using mace and acid and inflicting pain in any way possible.

-- In the film Christie runs out of the apartment and Patrick kills her by dropping a chainsaw on her.
+- In the film, Christie runs out of the apartment and Patrick kills her by dropping a chainsaw on her.
 In the book, she does not make it outside.
 Instead, he tortures them both all night and kills them in the morning.

-- In the book, Patrick doesn’t break up with Evelyn until later on, and just before he makes her eat a urinal cake covered in chocolate.
+- In the book, Patrick doesn’t break up with Evelyn until later on and, just before, he makes her eat a urinal cake covered in chocolate.

 - In the book, Patrick goes to the zoo and kills a little boy with a slice to the neck.
 He then pretends to be a doctor and comments that he much prefers to kill adults.
 This doesn’t happen in the film.